 How is home construction paid for?

-It costs roughly $120,000 (excluding land and infrastructure) to build a 3-bedroom, 2-bathroom Clay County Habitat home.
+It costs roughly $165,000 (excluding land and infrastructure) to build a 3-bedroom, 2-bathroom Clay County Habitat home.
 This price can vary depending on where the house is built and the size of the house.
 Habitat purchases materials with donations from individuals, churches, businesses and civic organizations.
-No government funds are accepted for the construction of homes.
-In some cases, we do receive some government funding to help purchase land and pay for infrastructure.
+Sometimes government funds are accepted for the partial construction of homes.
+We do receive some government funding for infrastructure.
 In addition, all homeowner mortgage payments are placed in a revolving Fund for Humanity that is used to build more homes each year.